zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 valid for any function $\small f: \mathbb{S^2} \to \mathbb{R}$.

-Now, according to the law of reflection, the view and light angles must be the same:
+Now, according to the law of reflection, the view and the light angles must be the same:

 $$ \tag{7a}
 	\sin{\theta_v} = \Vert \bm{v} \times \bm{n} \Vert = \Vert \bm{l} \times \bm{n} \Vert,